-ps [alx]
+ps [ aklx ] [ namelist ]

 Ps prints certain indicia about active processes.
 The a flag asks for information about all processes with teletypes (ordinarily only one's own processes are displayed); x asks even about processes with no typewriter; l asks for a long listing.
-Ordinarily only the typewriter number (if not one's own) and the process number are given.
+Ordinarily only the typewriter number (if not one's own), the process number, and an approximation to the command line are given.
+If the k flag is specified, the special file /usr/sys/core is used in place of /dev/mem.
+This is used for postmortem system debugging.